 The annual “idea exchange” for national reading promotion partners took place on March 4-5.
 More than 40 organizations participated.
 Representatives of 35 states participated in the May 6-7 annual “idea exchange” for affiliated State Centers for the Book.
 Every three years, a State Center must apply to the Center for the Book in the Library of Congress to renew its status.

 Ten affiliated Centers for the Book were renewed in fiscal 2013.
 They are: Colorado, Georgia, Idaho, Illinois, Louisiana, Maine, Nevada, Ohio, Vermont and West Virginia.

 Letters About Literature

-For the third consecutive year, the Letters About Literature reading-writing program received more than 70,000 entries from students in grades 4-12.
-This contest, sponsored by Target, asks students to write a letter to an author (living or dead) whose work changed their lives.
-Six National and 12 National Honor winners are recognized each year with grants to the students’ school libraries and gift cards to the students.
+The Letters About Literature reading-writing program received more than 50,000 entries from students in grades 4-10.
+This contest asks students to write a letter to an author (living or dead) whose work changed their lives.
+National and National Honor winners are recognized each year.

 River of Words

 The Center for the Book also co-sponsors River of Words, an environmental poetry and art contest for students ages 5 through 19.
 The Center has co-sponsored this program since its inception in 1995.
 Lat year, the program found a new home (and funding sponsor) at St. Mary’s College Center for Environmental Literacy in Moraga, Calif.(east of San Francisco).